g4ucheyy/gaucheyjava/README.md

 huh, you're here

 No, I didn't make this for my CV or portfolio or whatever.
-I'm simply killing time whenever I'm bored.
+I'm simply killing time when I'm bored (and curious).
 Uhhh what else should I write here?
 Ah yes, you might been wondering why its written in java?
 Well, why not?
 Give me a break, I'll code in python soon enough.
 Nevermind, I've figured.
 I'm currently code in linux (PopOs), I can easily compile with java without